PSLmodels/OG-Core/docs/book/content/theory/derivations.md

 (SecAppDerivCESwr)=
 ### Wages as a function of interest rates

 The below shows that with the addition of public capital as a third factor of production, wages and interest rates are more than a function of the capital labor ratio.
-This means that in the solution method for `OG-USA` we will need to guess both the interest rate $r_t$ and wage $w_t$.
+This means that in the solution method for `OG-Core` we will need to guess both the interest rate $r_t$ and wage $w_t$.

 ```{math}
 :label: EqAppDerivCES_YL